-◆ Up to 10 Filtering Services per Policy Server is recommended.
+Up to 10 Filtering Services may be deployed per Policy Server.
 A Policy Server may be able to handle more, depending on the load.
+If the number of Filtering Service instances exceeds the Policy Server's capacity, however, responses to Internet requests may be slow.